rsmith52/Parallax-Engine/README.md

 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
+* Would be really nice to have map managing code visible in same editor window as tile palette for map editing

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines